msupply-foundation/open-msupply-plugins/README.md

 ### Slow requisition opening and item information panel

 At the time of writing this description, I've observed some slowness when opening a requisition where aggregated MOS is calculated and displayed in the panel under requisition line edit.
-There is an issue to fix this TODO create issue (also i think we are also getting ItemStats for item in requisition query, it should only come from RequisitionLineNode)
+There is an issue to fix in this issue: https://github.com/msupply-foundation/open-msupply/issues/6989 (also i think we are also getting ItemStats for item in requisition query, it should only come from RequisitionLineNode)

 There is also an issue with item information panel not matching mSupply and aggregated AMC, this information panel should be implemented via plugin, but that would need some extra extensions for plugin interface (mainly graphql endpoint for running plugin as API)